Blog

 Other Health Conditions

-Kimyrsa: A Single-Dose Antibiotic for Resistant Skin Infections
+Kimyrsa: Antibiotic Solution for Resistant Skin Infections

 Kimyrsa, also known by its generic name, oritavancin, is a potent, long-acting antibiotic typically prescribed for the treatment of bacterial skin infections in adults.
 This antibacterial medication is classified as a glycopeptide antibiotic.
-It is effective against gram-positive bacteria, including methicillin-resistant Staphylococcus aureus (MRSA), Streptococcus pyogenes, and Enterococcus faecalis
+It is effective against gram-positive bacteria, including methicillin-resistant Staphylococcus aureus (MRSA), Streptococcus pyogenes, and Enterococcus faecalis.

 Speak to a Specialist